 Sheriff: Louisiana man shot child playing hide and seek

 STARKS, La.
-(AP) — A Louisiana man has been charged with aggravated assault and battery after shooting at children who had been playing hide and seek outside his home, striking a 14-year-old girl, officials said.
+(AP) — A Louisiana man faces aggravated assault and battery charges after firing a gun at children who were playing hide and seek outside his home, wounding a 14-year-old girl, according to the local sheriff’s office.

 The girl suffered a gunshot wound to the back of the head early Sunday, and was taken to a hospital with injuries that were not considered life-threatening, the Calcasieu Parish Sheriff’s Office said in a statement posted on social media Monday.

+David Doyle, 58, remained in the Calcasieu Parish Correctional Center on Tuesday morning.
+Jail records show Doyle’s bond was set at $300,000 and that he has been assigned a public defender, according to a jail staffer.

+Neither an attorney at the public defender’s office in Calcasieu Parish, nor the local district attorney immediately returned phone calls seeking more information.

-Investigators learned that several children were playing hide and seek in the Starks neighborhood and were hiding on the neighbor’s property.
+Investigators learned that several children were playing hide and seek in the Starks community and were hiding on the neighbor’s property.

 It’s the latest in a series of recent shootings sparked by seemingly trivial circumstances.